by Ovidiu Brazdau

 Some logical connections/hypotheses:

-– we all have this “witnessing awareness” active in various degrees, it is developing naturally in humans, just as any other mutation/evolution.
+– we all have this “witnessing awareness” active in various degrees, it is developing naturally in humans, just as any other mutation/evolution; it seems that there is a “witnessing” property in each layer (physical, energy, cognition).

-– this microtubule-vibratory-layer can increase the interconnectedness of its parts, when DMT is involved, either by endogenous production or by external means (e.g. using ayahuasca).
+– the body vibratory layer can increase the interconnectedness of its parts, when DMT is involved, either by endogenous production or by external means (e.g. using ayahuasca).

 – how is DMT influencing the microtubules?
 By increasing the conductance in microtubules, making them more able to “resonate” and tune into the “collective synchrony”.